technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 7/Lab 7 - Exploring Capacity storage model and analytics from the Microsoft Power Platform admin center_V1.1.docx.md

      ![](./media/image2.4.1.png)

-5. Considering that the feature has got enabled.
-Select **Usage** tab.
+5. Since tenant-level analytics may take time to become available, we recommend following the steps below to understand the purpose of each sub-tab under the Overview tab.

+6. After selecting **Usage** tab,
     Power Apps reports provide insights into tenant and environment usage and inventory of all apps and connector.

      ![A screenshot of a computer Description automatically generated](./media/image22.png)

-6. To see Maker Activity report, select Maker activity tab.
+7. To see Maker Activity report, select **Maker activity** tab.
 You can see the following details on the report.

     - What is the total number of apps created/published/modified/deleted by